 In this episode, we have the privilege of speaking with David Schottenstein, a talented businessman behind the $50M exit of Astor & Black.
 Join us as we go into the behind-the-scenes details of his journey, including the crucial pivotal moments and techniques for building and scaling a business.

 About David Schottenstein:

-At the age of 21, Mr. Schottenstein founded Astor & Black, which quickly became the fastest growing custom clothing company in the US.
+At the age of 21, David Schottenstein founded Astor & Black, which quickly became the fastest-growing custom clothing company in the US.
 In 2009, he was named Ernst & Young Entrepreneur of the Year; 2010, Inc.’s 30 Under 30; and in 2011, Mr. Schottenstein sold a majority stake in Astor & Black to a private equity group.
-In 2012, Mr. Schottenstein and a childhood friend founded Viewabill, a cutting edge, rapidly growing cloud-based transparency tool that allows clients to view their legal work in progress in real-time.
+In 2012, Mr. Schottenstein and a childhood friend founded Viewabill.
+It’s a cutting-edge, rapidly growing cloud-based transparency tool that allows clients to view their legal work in progress in real-time.

 In 2017, Mr. Schottenstein set his sights on reframing the luxury eyewear market with the launch of Privé Revaux Eyewear.
 Mr. Schottenstein, along with an elite team including celebrity visionaries and partners Jamie Foxx, Hailee Steinfeld and Ashley Benson as well as VP of Celebrity Relations Dave Osokow and Creative Directors Rob Zangardi and Mariel Haenn have redefined the luxury sunglasses market with high-quality, on-trend frames retailing for $29.95/pair.